Loss-Based Variational Bayes Prediction: Theoretical Results

-\begin{remark} Theorem \ref{thm:one} gives a similar result to Theorem 2.1 in \cite {zhang2020convergence} but for the Gibbs variational\textbf{\ }posterior and demonstrates that the latter concentrates onto $\theta _{\star }$, with the rate of concentration given by the slower of $\epsilon _{n}$ and $\kappa _{n} $.
-We note that, in cases where the dimension of $\Theta $ grows with the sample size, the rate $\epsilon _{n}$ is ultimately affected by the rate of growth of $\Theta $ and care must be taken to account for this dependence. \end{remark}
+\begin{rem} Lemma \ref{thm:one} gives a similar result to Theorem 2.1 in \cite {zhang2020convergence} but for the Gibbs variational\textbf{\ }posterior and demonstrates that the latter concentrates onto $\theta _{\star }$, with the rate of concentration given by the slower of $\epsilon _{n}$ and $\kappa _{n} $.
+We note that, in cases where the dimension of $\Theta $ grows with the sample size, the rate $\epsilon _{n}$ is ultimately affected by the rate of growth of $\Theta $ and care must be taken to account for this dependence. \end{rem}

-\begin{remark} Verification of Theorem \ref{thm:one} in any practical example requires choosing the variational family $\mathcal{Q}$.
+\begin{rem} Verification of Lemma \ref{thm:one} in any practical example requires choosing the variational family $\mathcal{Q}$.
 In the case of observation-driven time series models, where the predictive model $P_{\theta }^{(n)}$ can be constructed analytically, and no explicit treatment of `local' parameters is needed, the variational family can be taken to be a sufficiently rich parametric class.
-For example, consider the case where the dimension of $\Theta $ is fixed and compact, and $P_{\theta }^{(n)}$ satisfies the Assumptions of Lemma \ref{lemma:conv}.
+For example, consider the case where the dimension of $\Theta $ is fixed and compact, and assume that $P_{\theta }^{(n)}$ and $S_n(\theta)$ satisfy the Assumptions of Lemma \ref{lemma:conv}.
 Then, we can consider as our variational family the mean-field class:

 or the Gaussian family